NelsonPython/tuningGuides/README.md

 ### markdownGuide.md

-Intel® General Markdown Guide with formatting examples
+Intel® General Markdown Guide has formatting examples

+### Tips for Success

+Markdown may preview in github but will not load into AEM.
+Troubleshooting tips:

+- Double check the spacing between headers and paragraphs
+- Use " or ' rather than other characters that look like quotes
+- Avoid using `/` or `\` in content.
+These characters can be used in code blocks.

+Please create an issue with questions or additional suggestions.

 ## Examples: